acorg/seqdb-make-tree-signature-page/README.md

+# Obsolete!

-# seqdb
+# seqdb-make-tree-signature-page
-Set of tools to build, query sequence database and to generate phylogenetic trees.
+Set of tools to build, query sequence database and to generate phylogenetic trees and signature pages.
+To be split into separate packages.

 ## Requirements: